Practice, Rest and the Evolution of a Guitarist

 The point I am making here mainly applies to students who have already been playing their guitar for at least a few years, and I will discuss this in more detail below.

 This concept of rest applies at several different scales.
-When considering your amount of daily practice, as outlined in the SOBR guitar method, I believe it is important to attempt to maintain a receptive state of mind that places a light attention on some aspect of the sound or your practice.
+When considering your amount of daily practice, I believe it is important to attempt to maintain a receptive state of mind that places a light attention on some aspect of the sound or your practice.
 Everybody will have different capacities here.

 Once you have played too much in a day, you will be unable to maintain a curious attention to what you are doing and you will either be distracted while you play or simply become very lethargic and dull in your attention.
 In many cases, at this point the best thing to do is put your instrument down.
 You would be better off having a rest from the instrument so the next time you pick it up, either latter in the day or the next day, you are able to maintain an interested attention on what you are doing again.